chunfat/algorithm-questions/climbing-stairs/README.md

 **Lesson Learnt**

-- If you can leverage the big problem by solving the sub problems.
+- Leverage the big problem by solving the sub problems.
 - Store the visited node value to reduce time complexity, so called **Dynamic Programming**